 Underwriters Laboratories (UL) has an approved set of procedures for installing AEGIS shaft grounding rings inside explosion proof (XP) motors.
 XP motors with AEGIS rings installed according to these procedures may be used in Class I: Division 1, and Class I: Division 2 designs.
 Because shaft grounding devices must be installed inside explosion proof enclosures (as per IEEE 303) for Class I: Division 2, they may not be installed internally or externally in/on a non-XP motor.

-At this time, Marathon Electric and WEG Electric are the only electric motor manufacturer building XP motors with AEGIS shaft grounding protection installed inside.
+At this time, Marathon Electric (Regal Beloit), WEG Electric, and Baldor (ABB) are the only electric motor manufacturer building XP motors with AEGIS shaft grounding protection installed inside.
 Marathon's offerings range from 3 HP (182T Frame) to 50 HP (326T Frame).
 For more information on Marathon Hazardous Duty™ motors with AEGIS Inside, see this brochure.
 For catalog numbers and pricing, see the highlighted “-P” motors on the Hazardous Duty™ pages of the 2014 catalog.

 UL Approved Electric Motor Repair Companies